 Wondering whether you should include categories or dates into your permalink structure?
 Read this article by Yoast about the Perfect WordPress SEO permalink structure.

 This is a good way of keeping users longer on your website, by offering them some recommended additional galleries/articles to check out.
-It’s also a great trick for improving your bounce rate.
+It’s also a great trick for improving your bounce rate and a good way to increase the authority of a page by adding more internal links pointing to that page.

 Interlink similar and related posts, offer more inspiration and showcase more of your work.
 It can be hyperlinks inside your text (best is to have a keyword in there too), or a “You’ll also like..” type of block section at the end of your post.